Global X Silver Miners ETF (NYSEARCA:SIL) Sees Strong Trading Volume

-Global X Silver Miners ETF (NYSEARCA:SIL – Get Free Report) shares saw unusually-strong trading volume on Monday .
-Approximately 191,216 shares were traded during trading, a decline of 48% from the previous session’s volume of 370,966 shares.The stock last traded at $27.89 and had previously closed at $27.46.
+Global X Silver Miners ETF (NYSEARCA:SIL – Get Free Report) saw an uptick in trading volume on Monday .
+344,641 shares were traded during trading, a decline of 22% from the previous session’s volume of 440,823 shares.The stock last traded at $31.14 and had previously closed at $31.05.

 Global X Silver Miners ETF Company Profile